Generic name: midazolam hydrochloride

 Reactions such as agitation, involuntary movements, hyperactivity and combativeness have been reported in adult and pediatric patients.
 Should such reactions occur, caution should be exercised before continuing administration of midazolam (see WARNINGS).

-Midazolam should only be administered IM or IV (see WARNINGS).
+Midazolam injection should only be administered IM or IV (see WARNINGS).